seanchatmangpt/dslmodel/context/index.md

       usage: "MQ7 event registration and handling for distributed coordination"
 ---

+# Command Context Structure

+Each subdirectory in this directory corresponds to a top-level DSL command.
+Inside each folder, you will find:
+- Context and usage notes for the command
+- Documentation and examples
+- Any related diagrams or references

 # DSLModel SwarmAgent Framework v3 - Production Validated

 ## Overview